laminsowe123/laminsowe123.github.io-/docs/planning.md

 3. ability to access anywhere- Universal accessibility broadens the user base, increasing the platform's reach and potential and growth.

 ### Options Considered
+there are different options that the public could use to find public toilets.
+These are some of the other options that we need to consider,

 1. Google maps-  Google Maps frequently offer details on public restrooms in the area.
 2. Government websites- Public restroom locations are listed in databases kept by numerous local and federal governments.
 3. Google search- Google search frequently provide information about public restrooms in the area.

 ### Expected Risks
+There are some risks that we need to take into consideration before starting our project to ensure the best user experience,

 1. Data accuracy- ensuring that the data regarding the locations of public restrooms is accurate.
 2. Data updates- ensuring that the data regarding the locations of public restrooms is up to date
 3. Competition- There are already specialised apps and well-established competitors in the market for restroom-finding services, so it could be competitive.